sterinaldi/FIGARO/README.md

 If you decide not to use `igwn-py39`, please remember that in order to have access to all the functions, LALSuite is required.
 Without LALSuite, the following FIGARO functions won't be available:
 * `figaro.load` module won't be able to load GW posterior samples and will raise an exception;
-* `figaro.threeDvolume.VolumeReconstruction` won't load the galaxy catalog, if provided.
-However, the volume reconstruction will still be available.
+* `figaro.threeDvolume.VolumeReconstruction` will ignore any provided galaxy catalog.
+The volume reconstruction will be available.

 In order to install LALSuite, follow the instructions provided in https://wiki.ligo.org/Computing/LALSuiteInstall